Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Preliminaries and Related Work

+DMP is a heuristic model commonly used for motion planning of robot manipulators.
+It has been originally proposed as an abstract model to describe human motions~\cite{schaal2006dynamic}.
+It is designed as the following virtual second-order linear dynamic model~\cite{stulp2011hierarchical, cohen2021motion},

-where $x_t, \dot{x}_t, \ddot{x}_t \!\in\! \mathbb{R}$ are, respectively, the time-dependent position, velocity, and acceleration of the desired trajectory to be generated, $x_0, x_{\mathrm{g}} \!\in\! \mathbb{R}$ are the initial and the goal positions of the desired trajectory, $\zeta_t \!\in\! \mathbb{R}$ is a canonical dynamic variable with a non-zero initial value $\zeta_0 \!\in\! \mathbb{R}$, $\tau \!\in\! \mathbb{R}^+$ is a constant temporal scalar that depicts the inertia of DMP, $\alpha, \beta \!\in\! \mathbb{R}^+$ are constant parameters that determine the damping and stiffness of the DMP, $\omega \!\in\! \mathbb{R}$ is a constant parameter that controls the duration of the DMP, and $f:\mathbb{R}\rightarrow \mathbb{R}$ is the actuation function that determines the shape of the generated trajectory.
-With a proper actuation function $f$, the DMP model \eqref{eq:dmp} generates a trajectory $x_t$ which has the continuous position, velocity, and acceleration with respect to time.
-Therefore, it guarantees smoothness when applied to robot motion planning.
-The actuation function $f$ is solved by minimizing a certain cost.
-Conventionally, DMP approximates the optimal actuation function using radius-basis-function (RBF) neural networks which can be solved using on-policy RL methods~\cite{stulp2011hierarchical}.
-DMP is usually used to directly generate the desired trajectory for a robot end-effector in the Cartesian space, where an inverse-kinematic (IK) algorithm is needed to map the trajectory to the joint space~\cite{stulp2012reinforcement}.
+where $x_t, \dot{x}_t, \ddot{x}_t \!\in\! \mathbb{R}$ are the time-dependent position, velocity, and acceleration of the desired trajectory to be generated, respectively, $x_0, x_{\mathrm{g}} \!\in\! \mathbb{R}$ are the initial and the goal positions of the desired trajectory, $\zeta_t \!\in\! \mathbb{R}$ is a canonical dynamic variable with an initial value $\zeta_0\!=\!1$, $\tau \!\in\! \mathbb{R}^+$ is a constant time scalar, $\alpha, \beta, \omega \!\in\! \mathbb{R}^+$ are constant parameters that determine the damping, stiffness, and inertia of DMP, and $f:\mathbb{R}\!\rightarrow\! \mathbb{R}$ is a virtual force function that determines the shape of the generated trajectory.
+With a proper virtual force function $f$, the DMP model in Eq.~\eqref{eq:dmp} generates a trajectory $x_t$ with smooth position, velocity, and acceleration.
+Moreover, DMP always ensures a stable trajectory with given initial and goal positions, i.e., the trajectory remains bounded and ultimately converges to the goal position.